sajimenez/bookvox/README.md

     python manage.py runserver
     ```

+8. Create a test user, for example:
+    ```
+    python manage.py createsuperuser
+    ```

-8. You are ready to consume our webservices!
+9. You are ready to consume our webservices!